spencerteetaert/networkOptimizer/README.md

 ### Algorithm
 The algorithm uses graph theory to find the shortest possible path between nodes.
 The difficulty with this program is measuring the weight of a given connection.
-Because connections that are near fully loaded should not ever be choosen I needed to weight the connections base on their remaining bandwidth.
-Unfortunately it is impossible to know the remiaining bandwidth without first knowing the path.
+Because connections that are near fully loaded should not ever be chosen I needed to weight the connections base on their remaining bandwidth.
+Unfortunately it is impossible to know the remaining bandwidth without first knowing the path.
 This puts us in a catch 22.
 Like my civil engineering professor always says: "To find the answer you must know the answer".

 So how did I tackle this?